Seasonal affective disorder - InDepth; Blues - InDepth; Gloom - InDepth; Sadness - InDepth; Melancholy - InDepth

 Cognitive problems, sleep disturbances, increase in depressive symptoms, and electric shock-like symptoms can occur with sudden discontinuation of SSRIs.
 The symptoms are more likely to occur with antidepressants with shorter half-lives as compared with fluoxetine, which has a long half-life.
 The dose of the antidepressant should be slowly reduced before stopping.

 These antidepressants target other neurotransmitters, such as norepinephrine or dopamine, alone or in addition to serotonin.

 Dual Action Inhibitors

 Dual action inhibitors act directly on serotonin and another neurotransmitter.

 Venlafaxine (Effexor, generic), desvenlafaxine (Pristiq), duloxetine (Cymbalta, generic), mirtazapine (Remeron), and levomilnacipran (Fetzima) are serotonin norepinephrine reuptake inhibitors (SNRIs).
 They target serotonin and the neurotransmitter norepinephrine and are approved for treatment of major depression in adults.

-These drugs share many of the side effects as SSRIs, including dry mouth, nausea, and drowsiness.
+These drugs share many of the side effects of SSRIs, including dry mouth, nausea, and drowsiness.
 Additional side effects include: